Julia Grant (transgender activist): Subsequent life

 Grant wrote two memoirs about her experiences, George & Julia (1980) and Just Julia (1994).
 In the late 1990s, the final BBC film caught up with Grant living in Manchester and running the busy Hollywood Show Bar.
 She wanted to marry her new partner, Alan Sunderland, and her former surgeon Royle said that he could resolve her surgical problem.
 However, Grant, together with Sunderland, decided that she would not proceed with more surgery, and could instead "be happy as they were".
 The couple had a church blessing, and Grant thought of herself as married.
 She owned a number of cafes and bars in Manchester's Canal Street Gay Village, fought against redevelopment plans for the area, and was active in establishing local LGBTQ events.

 Grant and her partner moved to France's Creuse region, where she built up a ceramics business, and locals called her "La Madame Anglaise".
 However, one morning, Sunderland ate breakfast and departed from Grant's life for good.
 Grant went to live in Spain, where she ran a hotel in Benidorm and began Benidorm Gay Pride.

 Grant told people wanting gender reassignment that changing sex "would not solve all their problems", and some members of the trans community found her views controversial.
 This largely related to her disagreement with young children transitioning using surgery, hormones, or what is known today as the "social gender role transition", in which they present as their actual gender full time.
 Grant spent time in America counselling young people who were thinking about the process.

 Illness

 After being diagnosed with bowel cancer, Grant returned to the UK in 2015, and committed herself to helping other trans people.
 She encouraged improved trans care services, and took part in discussions at the NHS's Nye Bevan Academy, a facility which trains health service leaders.
+In 2016 she was diagnosed with kidney failure.

 Death

-Grant survived bowel cancer, but suffered from multiple health problems, and died on 2 January 2019, aged 64, following a short illness.
+Grant died on 2 January 2019, at St Catherine's Hospice.
+Following her 2016 diagnosis of kidney failure, she was awaiting a kidney transplant when she suffered a heart attack.
+Following this Grant decided to stop treatment, and died aged 64.
 At the time of her death, she was survived by sisters Shirley, Jeanne, Lesley, Julie and Beverley, along with two brothers, Gary and Danny.
 Grant was also survived by an aunt named Mary and her two own children, born in the early 1970s during her own marriage.